w3f/Grants-Program/applications/OpenBox.md

 OpenBox is committed to serving creators around the world and inspiring creativity.
 At the same time, more high-quality works will be oriented to users...

 - We will  Building Multichain NFT MarketPlace on Substrate Blockchain.We will support NFT minting and transaction circulation based on Wasm, RMRK... based on the Polkadot ecosystem.Finally, with the help of Polkadot's across-chain technology, to achieve NFT's across-chain circulation transactions.
-- Our team members participated in Polkadot's ICO in 2017.
-And led many people in the Asia-Pacific region to join Polkadot ICO.
-Assisted many people in operating and completing Picops KYC.Has been a supporter of the Polkadot ecosystem since 2017.

 ### Project Details